-How to Remove Duplicate Rows in R (With Examples)
+How to Easily Remove Duplicate Rows in R

-You can use one of the following two methods to remove duplicate rows from a data frame in R:
+You can utilize one of the following two standard methodologies to meticulously remove duplicate rows from a data frame in R, depending on your preference for package usage and workflow integration:

 #remove duplicate rows across entire data frame